-- fundamental concepts in acoustics,
+• fundamental concepts in acoustics,

-- BEM specific concepts, and

-- using the GiD-Helm3d interface.
+- BEM specific concepts, and - BEM specific concepts, and using the GiD-Helm3d interface.

 The tutorial material comprises step-by-step instructions which explain how to input each model, apply boundary conditions and postprocess the results.
 Comparisons with analytical solutions are given when possible.

-By the end of the tutorial, the user should have had an introduction to these fundamental concepts in acoustics:
+By the end of the tutorial, the user should have had an introduction to these fundamental concepts in acousties: